The Ultimate Guide To Jicama Companion Planting

 5 different images of "jicama companion planting" from Pinterest:

-• Image 1: This image shows a jicama plant growing next to tomatoes, peppers, and okra.
+- Image 1: This image shows a jicama plant growing next to tomatoes, peppers, and okra.
 These plants are all good companions for jicama because they help to repel pests and diseases.
-Image of Jicama companion planting with tomatoes, peppers, and okra

-• Image 2: This image shows a jicama plant growing next to beans.
+- Image 2: This image shows a jicama plant growing next to beans.
 Beans are nitrogen-fixing plants, which means they help to add nitrogen to the soil.
 This can benefit the jicama plant, as nitrogen is an important nutrient for plant growth.
-Image of Jicama companion planting with beans

-• Image 3: This image shows a jicama plant growing next to corn.
+- Image 3: This image shows a jicama plant growing next to corn.
 Corn is a tall plant that can provide shade for the jicama plant.
 This can help to protect the jicama plant from the hot sun.
-Image of Jicama companion planting with corn

-• Image 4: This image shows a jicama plant growing next to cucumbers.
+- Image 4: This image shows a jicama plant growing next to cucumbers.
 Cucumbers are a good companion plant for jicama because they help to repel cucumber beetles.
 Cucumber beetles are a common pest of cucumbers, but they also eat jicama plants.
-Image of Jicama companion planting with cucumbers

-• Image 5: This image shows a jicama plant growing next to sunflowers.
+- Image 5: This image shows a jicama plant growing next to sunflowers.
 Sunflowers are tall plants that can help to attract pollinators, such as bees and butterflies.
 These pollinators can help to pollinate the jicama flowers, which will lead to more jicama fruits.
-Image of Jicama companion planting with sunflowers

 Post a Comment for "The Ultimate Guide To Jicama Companion Planting"